-Slimbox has been reviewed & verified by Google Cloud Platform's Trust & Safety team to ensure a safe and secure connection to your Gmail account.
+Slimbox has been reviewed & verified by Google’s Trust & Safety team team to ensure a private and secure connection to your Gmail account.
 Slimbox uses a secure method of sign in built by Google called OAuth (Open Authorization).

 No. Slimbox never sees or stores your Gmail password.
 Your password is used to securely authenticate you with Gmail directly through a technology called OAuth (built by Google).

 No. Slimbox detects subscription emails by scanning only the underlying code of the emails.
-This does NOT involve the body (or content) of your messages, and Slimbox cannot read your email.
+Slimbox does not have the capability to read the content of your email.

 Slimbox provides a daily summary that lists all your clutter from the past 24 hours.
 This summary email contains links that allow you to easily view your Slimbox emails right from your inbox.
 In order to do this, the Slimbox application needs to request the “view and modify” permission from Google.
-There is no way for anyone to view and modify your email other than you, and Slimbox cannot read your email.
+Slimbox does not have the capability to read the content of your email.

-Slimbox is an app that works with Gmail to declutter your inbox.
+Slimbox is a simple tool that works with Gmail to declutter your inbox.
 Subscription-style emails are moved out of your inbox and summarized for you in a single email each morning.

 You can access your clutter emails anytime in the #Slimbox folder that is created in your Gmail.
 But you don’t have to remember to check the #Slimbox folder because a summary of your clutter messages arrives each morning, showing you a list of all the clutter that was moved out of your way.